Un vistazo a los Cuadros de Van Gogh, el Pintor más Famoso del Mundo - KUADROS

 In 1886, Vincent van Gogh attended art classes at the Antwerp Academy, but stayed for only part of the year.
 After moving in with his brother, Theo, in Paris, Vincent studied with the artist Cormon and came into contact with fellow students Henri de Toulouse-Lautrec, John Russell, and Emile Bernard.

-Vincent was able to meet and befriend the artist Paul Gauguin during this same period, and Gauguin's brightly colored paintings also exerted a strong influence on the Dutchman's prodigious art.
+Vincent was able to meet and befriend the artist Paul Gauguin during this same period, and Gauguin's brilliantly colored paintings also exerted a strong influence on the Dutchman's prodigious art.

-In one of his many self-portraits, Self-Portrait with a Gray Felt Hat , Vincent uses small dots of color that reflect light to reveal a sharp-featured man with the world-weary expression of someone who seems to have seen more than he can. endure.
+In one of his many self-portraits, Self-Portrait in Gray Felt Hat , Vincent uses small dots of color that reflect light to reveal a sharp-featured man with the world-weary expression of someone who seems to have seen more than he can take. put up with.

-It was during this time in his life that the artist became interested in Ukiyo-e , a genre of prints made using a woodcut or woodcut technique, produced in Japan between the 17th and 20th centuries, including landscape images, of the theater and alternate areas.
+It was during this time in his life that the artist became interested in Ukiyo-e , a genre of prints made using the woodcut or woodcut technique, produced in Japan between the 17th and 20th centuries, including landscape images, the theater and entertainment areas.

-He and other contemporaries such as Claude Monet and Edgar Degas began to collect them, being works that would inspire paintings that reflect the influence of the Japonaiserie in his technique and artistic vision.
+He and other contemporaries such as Claude Monet and Edgar Degas began collecting them, works that would inspire paintings that reflect the influence of the Japonaiserie on his technique and artistic vision.

 The Courtesan - Van Gogh

-An original work by artist Keisai Eisen, Van Gogh's replica of The Courtesan features an infusion of brilliant color that far outshines the original.
+Van Gogh's replica of The Courtesan , an original work by artist Keisai Eisen, features an infusion of brilliant color that far dwarfs the original.
 He chose a background of a lily pond instead of Eisen's cherry blossoms.

 Van Gogh's Paintings in the Later Period